dancek/hannuhartikainen.fi/content/blog/summer-cycling/index.md

 title = "Summer cycling season 2018 is here" date = 2018-05-02T08:00:00+03:00
 tags = ["maintenance"]
-#resources:
-#- src: images/upside-down-bikes.jpg
-#  title: Tire change in progress.
-Cyclocross in front; city bike and singlespeed in the back.
-#- src: images/925-new-tires.jpg
-#  title: Singlespeed (Redline 925) with GP4000s installed.
-#- src: images/925-new-chain.jpg
-#  title: And the new chain.
-#- src: images/freewheels.jpg
-#  title: And the new freewheel (back).
-The old one was the infamous Dicta, just as suspected.
-#- src: images/rim-tape.jpg
 +++

 It's the non-slippery time of the year: the last snow we had was three weeks ago!
 That means summer tires.
 And to use them you need to change them.